periph/website/site/content/apps/index.md

 # Introduction

-`periph` uses a driver registry to efficiently load the relevant drivers on the host it is running on.
+`periph` uses a driver registry to efficiently load the relevant drivers on the board and OS it is running on.
 It differentiates between drivers that _enable_ functionality on the host and drivers for devices connected _to_ the host.

 Most micro computers expose at least some of the following: